Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Experiments

 \subsection{Comparison with state-of-the-arts for SLVG Task}

 We compare our UniSDNet with the state-of-the-art methods for SLVG, including VGCL~\cite{xia2022video}, SIL~\cite{wang2023weakly}, VSLNet~\cite{zhang2020span} and MMN~\cite{wang2022negative} methods, where VGCL and SIL both have been assessed on the \emph{ActivityNet Speech} dataset.
 In order to make fair comparison and add richer results, we reconstruct VSLNet~\cite{zhang2020span} and MMN~\cite{wang2022negative} models for the SLVG task, where VSLNet is a classic proposal-free method, and MMN is a classic proposal-based method.

+{ In addition, existing NLVG methods evaluated different video features in the experiments, including VGG, C3D, and I3D fatures.
+To validate our UniSDNet on the SLVG task dataset effect, we evaluate it using all existing available video features.
+Since there is no existing work reporting VGG video feature results on the ActivityNet Captions and ActivityNet Speech datasets, we followed them and do not report this result.
+And in Table~\ref{tab:slvg_main}, except for the video features presented in the implementation details, the other video features on different datasets are taken from the MS-2D-TAN~\cite{zhang2021multi}.
 The detailed test results on ActivityNet Speech dataset and our newly collected two datasets Charades-STA Speech and TACoS Speech are listed in Table~\ref{tab:slvg_main}.
-For more prediction result distributions of our model and other existing methods on SLVG task, please see APPENDIX~\ref{app:overall}.
+Our method perform the best stably under different features.
+See Appendix A for visualizations of the results. }